zhangjing-777/rag/README.md

 of the retrieval-augmented generation system.
 It initializes necessary components, processes input data,and handles user queries to generate responses.

 Functionality:

-The `main` function reads a DataFrame from a CSV file, initializes the retriever, prompt and model,and sets up the agents for code generation and interpretation.It processes a predefined query to retrieve relevant information and generate a response.The application can be run directly, executing the main function.
+- The `main` function reads a DataFrame from a CSV file, initializes the retriever, prompt and model,and sets up the agents for code generation and interpretation.It processes a predefined query to retrieve relevant information and generate a response.
+- The application can be run directly, executing the main function.

 Usage:

 For running directly:
 1. Ensure the required CSV file ('sample_product.csv') is available in the working directory.
 2. Run the script to execute the main function:
    ```bash
    python main.py
    ```
-3. The application will process the query and output the results to the console.
+   The application will process the query and output the results to the console.

 For calling the main function with your desired DataFrame and query:
    ```python